tomxp411/opcode-table-maker/README.md

 For example:

 ```
-Group , Opcode , Mnemonic , Operand , Address Mode , Bytes , Time , Flags    , Comments
+Group , Opcode , Mnemonic , Operand , Address Mode , Bytes , Time , Flags
-LOAD  , $01    , LOAD     , A,Addr  , Memory       , 3     , 7    , N------Z , "Load a register from memory
+LOAD  , $01    , LOAD     , A,Addr  , Memory       , 3     , 7    , N------Z
-Sets N flag to bit 7
-Sets Z flag if loaded data is zero, Clears Z flag if data is non-zero"
       , $02    , LOAD     , B,Addr  , Memory       , 3     , 7    , N------Z
-      , $11    , LOAD     , A,HL    , Indirect     , 3     , 7    , N------Z , "HL performs an indirect read/write
+      , $11    , LOAD     , A,HL    , Indirect     , 3     , 7    , N------Z
+#Load a register from memory
+#Sets N flag to bit 7
+#Sets Z flag if loaded data is zero, Clears Z flag if data is non-zero
+#
-from the address in HL.
+# HL performs an indirect read/write from the address in HL.
-H is the high byte of the address.
+# H is the high byte of the address.
-L is the low byte of the address."
+# L is the low byte of the address.
 ```

 The above example is a standard CSV file, with quotes wrapping a multi-line field.

-The Group and Commendts fields should only be entered once per opcode group (ie: LOAD, STORE, etc) unless certain opcodes have special meaning.

-For example: `LOAD A,HL` reads from the _pointer_ HL, rather than the data values HL.
-So if you add a comment on that line, that case will be called out in the list.
+Only populate Group once per opcode group.

+Comments (lines starting with #) will be placed after the opcode details in the listing, as shown below.

 This will be converted to a Markdown table, like this: